 The Rose Glow Barberry (Berberis thunbergii 'Rose Glow') is a bit of a classic with gardeners across the country.
 Each leaf is a mosaic of intricately mottled white-pink and wine-red hues.
 This two-toned nature makes for a really unusual and eye-catching appearance in the landscape.
 It has a graceful growth habit, which means that its branches tend to stretch outwards and droop at the ends.
 The larger it gets, the more this weeping-style growth habit shines through.
 Therefore, it's a perfect choice for creating dynamic texture in your yard.

 This is a deciduous plant, which means that it will lose its leaves in winter and return with new growth in spring.
 Normally, this would mean that it would offer very little interest in the winter landscape besides its bare branches.
 However, this selection produces brilliant red berries in late fall and into winter.
 Birds enjoy these berries as a cold-weather snack.

 Thanks to its slow-growing nature, pruning is essentially completely unnecessary.
 So its a very low-maintenance selection.
-It reaches 5 feet tall and 4 feet wide at maturity.
+It reaches 5' H x 4' W at maturity.

 Use this variety as a hedge, an accent in a mixed garden bed, in a foundation planting, or as a mass planting.

 This variety is hardy from USDA Zones 4-8.
 Once established in the landscape, it's quite cold-hardy and can handle temperatures between -30° and -20° F.